bekirbakar/embedded-project-collection/README.md

 ## Algorithmic Game Machine

-This repository contains the first implementations I made to get the job of the Algorithmic Game Machine project.
+This one contains the first implementations that I developed to get the job of the Algorithmic Game Machine project.
 This project was supposed to be a game machine helping children in learning algorithms.
 The presentation was made in BTM Istanbul to find investors but did not succeed.